klaasnicolaas/python-namur/README.md

 | Bus scolaire | 11 |
 | Borne électrique | 12 |
 | Réservé | 13 |

+You get the following output data back with this python package:

 | Variable | Type | Description |
 | :------- | :--- | :---------- |